Atababy/measurement-problems/README.md

 The dataset used , which includes Amazon product data, includes product categories and various metadata.
 The product with the most reviews in the electronics category has user ratings and reviews.

-- 'reviewerID': User ID
+- reviewerID: User ID

-- 'asin': Product ID
+- asin: Product ID

 - reviewerName: Username